ballerina-platform/module-ballerinax-oracledb/ballerina/Package.md

 added to the returned record as in the SQL query.
 If the record is defined as a closed record, only defined fields in the record are returned or gives an error when additional columns present in the SQL query.
 Next, the `SELECT` query is executed via the `query` remote method of the client.
 Once the query is executed, each data record can be retrieved by iterating through the result set.
-The `stream` returned by the `SELECT` operation holds a pointer to the actual data in the database and it loads data from the table only when it is accessed.
+The `stream` returned by the `SELECT` operation holds a pointer to the actual data in the database, and it loads data from the table only when it is accessed.
 This stream can be iterated only once.

 ```ballerina